Supert/village-keeper/README.md

 You need up-to-date Unity3D and Android SDK.

 Also, you need to add to project Soomla In-App Purchase, GoogleMobileAds and APathfinderByDeenGames.
 You can find links to it below.
-Simply follow up their instructions and remove
+Simply follow up their instructions.

 Please note that Soomla and GoogleMobileAds conflict with each other.
 To resolve it, remove in-app-billing-service-aidl.jar from GoogleMobileAds folder.